+- turnover reflects the "greenness" of investee What was the asset allocation?

+companies today.

+- capital expenditure

+(CapEx) shows the

+green investments

+made by investee

+companies, relevant for

+a transition to a green

+economy.

-- turnover reflects the "greenness" of investee companies today. - capital expenditure (CapEx) shows the green investments made by investee companies, relevant for a transition to a green economy. - operational expenditure (OpEx) reflects the green operational activities of investee companies.
+- operational expenditure (OpEx) reflects the green operational activities of investee companies.